In Singapore, about 1,900 people are diagnosed with colorectal cancer every year. It is the most common form of cancer in men above the age of 50.

 Every 5 years

 A healthy diet and active lifestyle can help reduce your risk of developing colorectal cancer.
-Even with a good diet and lifestyle, everyone should go for colorectal cancer screenings when they have reached the age of 50 years.
+Even with a good diet and lifestyle, everyone should go for colorectal cancer screenings when they reach the age of 50 years.

 If anyone has signs and symptoms of this cancer, they should seek medical care promptly.
-Therefore, by diagnosing the cancer in its early stages, colorectal cancer is highly curable.
+When diagnosed in its early stages, colorectal cancer is highly curable.

 You can beat the disease!

 Dr Lim Jit Fong is a colorectal surgeon at Lim Jit Fong Colorectal Centre.
 He specialises in general surgery as well as colorectal surgery.
-Dr Lim offers services ranging from anal fissures to functional disorders such as bowel incontinence.
-Furthermore, he holds several appointments.
-One of which is the President of the Society for Continence in Singapore.
+Dr Lim offers services ranging from the treatment of anal fissures to the treatment of functional disorders such as bowel incontinence.
+He also holds several appointments, one of which is president of the Society for Continence in Singapore.

 5. Kuipers EJ, Grady WM, Lieberman D, et al. Colorectal cancer.
 Nature Reviews Disease Primers.
 2015;1(1). doi:10.1038/nrdp.2015.65